jzeiders/gps-filter/README.md

 ```sh
 npm install gps-filter --save
 ```
+### Browser Use
+Included is a file called "browser_filter", compiled with browserify.
+Can be included in any html file, and will "gpsFilter" will be available globally.
 ## Use
 ```sh
 # Points is expected to be an array of GPS points with a latitude, longitude, and timestamp;